How to work with an architect

 How does an architect contribute to the planning process?

-Discussing your wish list with potential architects is essential.
-This list should include desired space, style, and any unique elements you envision for your house.
+Discussing your wish list with potential architects is necessary.
+This list should include the desired space, style, and any unique elements you envision for your house.
 An architect's response to your wish list reveals their understanding of your needs and their ability to deliver.

 Consider the practical aspects, such as budget and timelines.
 Different architects may propose varying solutions to manage costs and complete your project.
 Compare these approaches to decide which aligns best with your expectations.

 Lastly, hiring an architect involves not just skills but also personality.
-You'll work closely with them; therefore, a harmonious relationship is essential.
-Gauge this in your initial interactions.
-Trust your instincts—if you feel a connection, it's a positive sign.
+You'll work closely with them; therefore, a harmonious relationship is a must.
+Judge this in your initial interactions.
+Trust your instincts - if you feel a connection, it's a positive sign.

 Compatibility with your architect plays a pivotal role in the project's smooth progression.
 This relationship goes beyond mere professional interaction; it's about mutual understanding and respect.
 Your architect is not just a service provider but a collaborator in bringing your dream to fruition.